TimGoTheCreator/NEXT/examples/ColdCollapseGalaxy/README.md

 ### Cold Collapse Demo
-This example is a cold plummer sphere with all velocities set to 0.
+This example is a **Cold Plummer Pphere with all velocities set to 0.**
 These kind of simulations are often used for stress-testing a physics engine.